RickRedSix/rickredsix/README.md

 I'm Rick.
 I'm a Creative Technologist that tries to dabble in a bit of everything.

 - 🔭 I’m currently working on a couple of React Native apps - (One's launched [here](https://streamerbanbingo.com))
-- 📫 How to reach me: @rickredsix@mastodon.social
+- 📫 How to reach me: @rickredsix@mastodon.social or [rickredsix.bsky.social](https://bsky.app/profile/rickredsix.bsky.social)
 - 😄 Pronouns: he / him
 - ⚡ Fun fact: I used to work at the bird site before it got X'd out.